poldrack/ontology-learner/README.md

 ## Step 2: Process papers

-Using `src/ontology_learner/lit_mining/process_pmc_papers_batch.py` and `src/ontology_learner/run_gpt4_batch.py`, run the full text of each paper through GPT-4o to annotate various aspects of the paper
+Using [src/ontology_learner/lit_mining/process_pmc_papers_batch.py]() and [src/ontology_learner/run_gpt4_batch.py](), run the full text of each paper through GPT-4o to annotate various aspects of the paper

 This is performed using the OpenAI Batch API to save time and money.
-Once the batch job has been completed, used `src/ontology_learner/lit_mining/download_batch_results.py` to download the results and separate them into separate files for each paper, saved to <datadir>/data/results_fulltext.
+Once the batch job has been completed, used [src/ontology_learner/lit_mining/download_batch_results.py]() to download the results and separate them into separate files for each paper, saved to `<datadir>/data/results_fulltext`.
 A record of each run is stored in batch_tracking.json within the batch file input directory.

+## Step 3: Extract and harmonize task and concept labels

+### Aborted Step: cluster using document embeddings

+We first tried to compute task and concept similarity using embeddings for the documents.
+In `src/ontology_learner/lit_mining/get_fulltext_embeddings.ipynb` we compared several possible embeddings, and found that fasttext embeddings generated from the full text corpus were highly correlated in terms of representational similarity with OpenAI embeddings on a subset of documents, so we will use those given that they are both free and reproducible.
+These are stored in `<datadir>/fasttext_embeddings_fulltext.npy`.
+However, clustering on these embeddings did not produce particularly coherent clusters of concepts, so we abandoned this and used GPT-4 instead (as we had with success in Pass 1).

+### Step 3a: Create functions to work with the task and concept sets.

+-   `refinement_utils.load_original_results` - loads results from original concept/task extraction

+### Step 3c: Clustering of concepts/tasks

+Using the mean embeddings, perform agglomerative clustering on the concepts/tasks in order to find similar items for further assessment using GPT-4.

+### Step 3d: Refine concepts/tasks

+Using the results from 3c, create a refined set of concepts/tasks that combine together the results from the initial annotation (e.g. conditions, contrasts, references, etc).

+## Step 4: Linkage of tasks and concepts

+Using the refined concepts/tasks, find all concept/task pairs that overlap within at least one document.

 # Original pass